wp-graphql/wp-graphql-woocommerce/docs/handling-user-session-and-using-cart-mutations.md

 # Handling User Session and Using Cart Mutations

-In this guide, we will demonstrate how to implement cart controls on the single product page, which will take into account the state of the cart stored in the user session.
-This guide builds upon the app created in the previous guides, so use the code samples from those as a starting point.
-The guide is broken down into three parts: The implementation and use of `UserSessionProvider.jsx`, `useCartMutations.js`, and `CartOptions.jsx`.
+In this section, we will demonstrate how to implement cart controls on the single product page, which will take into account the state of the cart stored in the user session.
+This section builds upon the app created in the previous sections, so use the code samples from those as a starting point.
+The section is broken down into three parts: The implementation and use of `UserSessionProvider.jsx`, `useCartMutations.js`, and `CartOptions.jsx`.

 ## Prerequisites

 - Basic knowledge of React and React Router.
 - Familiarity with GraphQL and WPGraphQL.
 - A WPGraphQL/WooGraphQL backend.
-- Read previous guides on [Routing By URI](routing-by-uri.md) and [Using Product Data](using-product.data.md)
+- Read previous sections on [Routing By URI](routing-by-uri.md) and [Using Product Data](using-product.data.md)

 ## Step 0: Create our `graphql.js` file